uselagoon/lagoon-cli/docs/commands/lagoon_list_projects-by-metadata.md

 ### Options

 ```
   -h, --help            help for projects-by-metadata
-      --key string     The key name of the metadata value you are querying on
+  -K, --key string      The key name of the metadata value you are querying on
+      --show-metadata   Show the metadata for each project as another field (this could be a lot of data)
-      --value string   The value for the key you are querying on
+  -V, --value string    The value for the key you are querying on
 ```

 ### Options inherited from parent commands